genderkit/genderkit/_articles/breast-augmentation.md

 - *implant shells*: smooth or textured surface
 - *implant shape*: round or anatomical (teardop)

+There is detailed information on the [NHS Choices website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/breast-enlargement.aspx) which can help you understand these choices.

 Common side effects of breast augmentation are capsular contraction (the body forming a tough shell around the implant which shrinks, often causing pain or change in shape of the breast), infections, and loss of sensitivity in the nipple area {% cite palma2016quality %}.

-There is a significant risk of side effects that require additional surgeries.
-A study has reported that 30% of patients need revisions within six years, with 25% of those patients needing more than one revision surgery {% cite forster2013reoperation %}.
+There is a significant risk of complications that require additional surgeries.
+One study has reported that 30% of patients need a revision within six years and 7% require another revision within a year after that {% cite forster2013reoperation %}.
 Some surgeons may recommend that implants are replaced every 10-15 years for safety even if complications have not occurred {% cite davies:2007 %}.

 It is possible to apply for funding for augmentation through exceptional funding processes within the NHS, but breast augmentation is not routinely funded by the NHS, regardless of whether a diagnosis of gender dysphoria has been given.